 Being a caregiver of a child means putting on multiple hats, whether it be a teacher, nurse, coach, or entertainer.
-Caring for a child who is struggling may lead to grabbing as many hats as you can in an effort to support them or make them feel better.
-Wearing multiple hats is hard and can be exhausting.
-Trying to constantly choose the right one to wear often leads us asking ourselves “Are there more hats I need to try?”
-I look forward to supporting your child, your family, and you to address these struggles and to straighten out those hats.
+Caring for a child who is struggling may lead to grabbing as many hats as you can in an effort to support them, but this can be hard and exhausting, and often leads to questioning, “Are there more hats I need to try?”
+This is where I come in, as it is my job to support your child, and help to alleviate some of these difficult roles your parents have to take on.
+And, because I love what I do, I look forward to supporting you, your child, and your family as we address these struggles and straighten out those hats.

 My therapeutic style is rooted in a person-centered approach emphasizing the unique experiences and perspectives each person has.
 When working with a client, I reinforce a holistic understanding where we explore the connections between our mind, emotions, and body.
 I also stress the importance of the connection between the relationships and experiences we have as children and the ways they can greatly influence how we relate and interact with others as adults.
 In my work, I strive to build a strong therapeutic relationship that allows you as the client to feel supported, validated, and understood.

 I am passionate about supporting clients in managing and understanding their unique struggles and experiences.
 I have experience working with children, adolescents, families, and adults who need support in various settings.
 I understand it can sometimes be hard or even impossible to find the words to describe one’s experience.
-Because of this, I employ expressive and creative therapeutic techniques in sessions to allow my clients to feel free to explore and understand how their experiences impact them.
+Because of this, I utilize a trauma-informed lens and employ experiential, art, and play therapy techniques in session to allow my clients to feel free to explore and understand how their experiences impact them.

 Education and Background: